satindersingh472/myride_api/readMe.md

 HTTP methods available: **GET,POST,PATCH,DELETE** <br>

 ## `GET`
-this method will get all the rides associated with user that is posted by the user given the valid client id and token.
+this method will get all the rides associated with user that is posted by the user <br>
+given the valid client id and token.

 **Required Headers**  <br>